WE LOVE ART AT GAWBER!

 By using and adding to Kapow art, all children at Gawber …

-Creative arts week is a week dedicated to introducing children at Gawber to the arts that take place within different cultures, societies and history.
-Designed to complement, revisit and/or introduce knowledge from other curriculum areas, Gawber's Creative Arts Week deepens the knowledge our children have about the world that we live in.
-Children explore the different elements of the arts during this week in relation to their selected area of the world.
+Creative arts day is a day dedicated to introducing children at Gawber to the arts that take place within different cultures and societies.
+Designed to complement, revisit and/or introduce knowledge from other curriculum areas, Gawber's Creative Arts Day deepens the knowledge our children have about the world that we live in.
+Children explore the different elements of the arts during this day in relation to their selected area of the world.

 1. VISUAL - They may look at drawing, painting, sculpture, film or photography.